 Take the drug MDMA.
 That drug basically brought about "peace, love and understanding" on British dance floors during the 1980s, during the rave scene, until it was criminalized after one - count 'em - ONE well-publicized death in 1995.
 One!

 That response was about as counterproductive and unscientific as can be, especially from a country that purports to value a rational approach to problem solving.
 First, it ignored the glaring fact that the death in question was caused by a lack of honest information and research about drugs: not by drugs themselves.
 (Had Leah Betts been made aware of the proper hydration requirements for using E in a high-stress environment, she would be alive today.)
-Second, by banning Ecstasy, the Drug Warrior ushered in a wave of crack and fentanyl use that quickly turned the British rave venues into shooting galleries that required the intervention of ex-special soldier forces to keep the peace.
+Second, by banning Ecstasy, the Drug Warrior ushered in a wave of crack and Fentanyl use that quickly turned the British rave venues into shooting galleries that required the intervention of ex-special soldier forces to keep the peace.

 Plants are under no requirement to meet FDA safety standards.